UKCloud/documentation/articles/openstack/ostack-how-use-hystax.md

 ### Migrating Centos/RHEL workloads

 You may encounter an issue where the instance fails to boot in the cloud site after migration, and instead enters a dracut debug state.
-If this is the case, in the source Instance run `dracut -fMa qemu`.
+In this the case, in the source instance, run `dracut -fMa qemu`.
 Replicate and re-run the migration and the issue should be resolved.

 ### Migrating Microsoft Windows workloads